cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/linux-admin.md

 intended to run the operating system only.
 If you require additional storage for data, it is possible to add extra volumes to a virtual machine.

-The Volume tab under the Advanced section allows creation of volumes manually.
+The **Volumes** tab under the Advanced section allows creation of volumes manually.

 {{<image src="img/docs/linux-admin/Volumes-azimuth.png"  wrapper="col-4 mx-auto text-center">}}

-First, create a new volume by navigating to the volumes tab and clicking on "New Volume":
+First, create a new volume by navigating to the Volumes tab and clicking on "New Volume":

 {{<image src="img/docs/linux-admin/new-volume-azimuth.png"  wrapper="col-12 mx-auto text-center">}}